-The Intern Development Program Guidelines
+The Architectural Experience Program Guidelines

 Architect Registration Examination (ARE)

-The Kentucky Board of Architects allows early access to the ARE if you meet the Board’s education and training experience criteria.
-If so, you may be able to take advantage of NCARB’s new online system to request an Authorization to Test.
-If you have an active NCARB Record and have fulfilled Kentucky’s requirements as referenced in KRS 323.050, 323.060 and 201 KAR 19:035.
+The Kentucky Board of Architects allows access to the ARE if you meet the Board’s education and training experience criteria.
+NCARB’s online system to request an Authorization to Test will begin the process of obtaining eligibility to take the exams in Kentucky.
+Applicants are required to have a NCARB Record and have fulfilled Kentucky’s requirements (as referenced in KRS 323.050, 323.060 and 201 KAR 19:035).
 These requirements specifically include that a candidate:

-- be of good moral character,
+1. Be of good moral character,

-- hold a professional degree in architecture from a degree program that has been accredited by the National Architectural Accrediting Board (NAAB),
+2. Hold a professional degree in architecture from a degree program that has been accredited by the National Architectural Accrediting Board (NAAB),

-If you have met these requirements you can place your request through the “My NCARB Record” section of NCARB’s web site.
-It’s quick and easy!
+If you have met the requirements, you can place your request through the “My NCARB Record” section of NCARB’s web site.

-- Log into your account at www.ncarb.org
+1. Log into your account at www.ncarb.org

-- If you fulfill all of Kentucky’s requirements, an e-mail will be sent instantly to the Kentucky board in order for us to grant your authorization.
+5. If you fulfill all of Kentucky’s requirements, an e-mail will be sent instantly to the Kentucky board in order for us to grant your authorization.

-Note: Applicants are required to have an current application with the Kentucky Board and are required to have paid the full $285 NCARB Record fee prior to completion of the request for an Authorization to Test.
+Note: Applicants are required to have a current application with the Kentucky Board, and a NCARB Record prior to completion of the request for an Authorization to Test.